 - On hearing the hissing sound of vacuum release, slide the top cover by holding the bottom firmly with the other hand.

 - Avoid keeping hot substances directly in the desiccator.
 The hot substances heat the air inside the chamber which creates a vacuum later which makes opening the lid difficult.
-Therefore, an ignited crucible or another very hot object should be cooled before being placed into the desiccator.
+Therefore, an ignited crucible or another very hot object should be cooled before being placed into it.

-- Do not place a wet crucible or other wet materials into the desiccator as it can hamper the desiccant.
+- Do not place a wet crucible or other wet materials into the equipment as it can hamper the desiccant.

 - Avoid placing any substances that rapidly lose moisture leading to the loss of their efficacy.